singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 Finally, there should be one CallHandler class which would route the calls to the correct person.

 Note that on any object-oriented design question, there are many ways to design the objects.
 Discuss the trade-offs of different solutions with your interviewer.
-You should usually design for long-term code flex­ ibility and maintenance.
+You should usually design for long-term code flexibility and maintenance.

 We'll go through each of the classes below in detail.